 - 6.1.
-The Investment Firm shall execute the Client orders OTC with or without the use of other Execution venues, including brokers.
-Clients should be aware that in respect to the Issuer or brokers counterparty risk may occur.
-Counterparty risk refers to an event where the counterparty to a transaction fails to honour its obligations resulting from this transaction e.g. by failing to deliver Financial Instruments.
+The Investment Firm shall execute the Client orders OTC without the use of other Execution venues or brokers.
+Clients should be aware that in respect to the Issuer counterparty risk may occur.
+Counterparty risk refers to an event where the counterparty to a transaction fails to honour its obligations resulting from this transaction e.g., by failing to deliver Financial Instruments.
 The Client can direct any questions regarding OTC trades to the Investment Firm. - 6.2.
-The Investment firm shall execute the Client orders OTC directly with the issuing or distributing or selling party (counterparty) where those instruments are not available or not traded publicly.
-Orders regarding units/ shares in a Money market fund that is not admitted to trading on a Regulated Market or MTF, Investment Firm will execute by sending the order to the relevant Money market fund management company (or equivalent) for execution in accordance with their rules (or equivalent).

-6.3.
-The Investment Firm shall, according to the regulations, summarise and make public on an annual basis, for each class of Financial Instruments, the top five Execution venues in terms of trading volumes where it has executed or placed/transmitted orders and noting where orders were executed OTC.
+The Investment firm shall execute the Client orders OTC directly with the issuing or distributing party where those instruments are not traded publicly.
+Orders regarding units/ shares in a Money market fund that is not admitted to trading on a Regulated Market or MTF, Investment Firm will execute by sending the order to the relevant Money market fund management company (or equivalent) for execution in accordance with their rules (or equivalent). - 6.3.
+The Investment Firm shall summarise and make public on an annual basis, for each class of Financial Instruments, the top five Execution venues in terms of trading volumes where it has executed or placed/transmitted orders and noting where orders were executed OTC.